ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:764510][end:786158]] So a lot of things like this become very simple when we think of these processes as just quantum computations going on inside some system implemented by some system and how those processes relate across some boundary.
 [[start:786334][end:792680]] So that's what we're going to do for studying communication today.

-13:14 [[start:794410][end:812454]] Another thing to recall from a couple of sessions ago, our last session, is that if two reference frames, q one and Q Two commute, we can always join them together to form a single reference frame.
+13:14 [[start:794410][end:812454]] Another thing to recall from a couple of sessions ago, our last session, is that if two reference frames, Q1 and Q2 commute, we can always join them together to form a single reference frame.
 [[start:812502][end:818560]] And this is just a graphical depiction in this simpler language of how that works.

 13:39 [[start:819250][end:826862]] And topologically, there's no distinction between the left side and the right side.